semgrep/semgrep-docs/docs/ignoring-files-folders-code.md

 * `/tests`, `/test`
 * `/vendors`

-To include the above folders, create a `.semgrepignore` file without those paths.
+To include these folders, create a `.semgrepignore` file without those paths.
 :::

 ## Files, folders, and code beyond Semgrep's scope

 There are files that Semgrep ignores even without `.semgrepignore`:

-* Large files (maximum file size defaults to 1MB)
+* Large files (maximum file size defaults to 1 MB)
 * Binary files
 * Unknown file extensions (file extensions not matched with any supported programming language)